Tax Credits

 Example: Some Tax Credits Provide Greater Tax Equity

 Now consider Mike and Sarah, who also have 2 children, but Sarah stays at home to care for them, providing $6,000 worth of untaxed child-caring services.
 Mike earns $44,000.
-Although both couples enjoy the same amount of income and services of $50,000, the working couple has less disposable income because they have to pay tax on the $6,000 that they spend for childcare.
+Although both couples enjoy the same amount of income and services of $50,000, the working couple has less disposable income because they must pay tax on the $6,000 that they spend for childcare.
 So a child care tax credit would make the 2 couple's tax liability more equitable, which would promote more couples to work outside of the home and earn more taxable income.

 Tax credits also help poorer single parents or couples to afford childcare.
 Otherwise, they may be forced to stay at home to watch their children and collect welfare to survive.